wilds/angular-schema-form-dynamic-select/README.md

 # Testing

 Unit testing is done using [Karma and Jasmine](http://karma-runner.github.io/0.12/intro/installation.html).
-The main configuration file for running tests is karma.conf.js, and test/tests.js holds the tests.
+The main configuration file for running tests is karma.conf.js, and test/tests.js holds the test code.
+To run the tests, make sure the relevant dev dependencies are installed, and run:

+    node_modules/karma/bin/karma start karma.conf.js

 # Breaking change history